Physician Payments Sunshine Act

-The Physician Payments Sunshine Act is a 2010 United States healthcare law to increase transparency of financial relationships between health care providers and pharmaceutical manufacturers.
+The Physician Payments Sunshine Act is a 2010 United States healthcare law to increase transparency of financial relationships between health care providers and pharmaceutical manufacturers and medical device manufacturers.

 About

 The Sunshine Act requires manufacturers of drugs, medical devices, biological and medical supplies covered by the three federal health care programs Medicare, Medicaid, and State Children's Health Insurance Program (SCHIP) to collect and track all financial relationships with physicians and teaching hospitals and to report these data to the Centers for Medicare and Medicaid Services (CMS).
 The goal of the law is to increase the transparency of financial relationships between health care providers and pharmaceutical manufacturers and to uncover potential conflicts of interest.
 The bill allows states to enact "additional requirements", as six states already had industry-pay disclosure laws.

 In 2013, the American Medical Association offered physicians training to understand the Sunshine Act.

+A recent 2024 analysis suggests nearly 60% of experts who reviewed manuscripts for four major medical journals received at least one payment from the industry over a recent three-year period, with a total exceeding $1 billion.
+From 2020 to 2022, 1,155 of the 1,962 reviewers for The BMJ, JAMA, The Lancet, and The New England Journal of Medicine received payments.
+More than half of these reviewers—1,060—accepted general payments for activities like travel, speaking, consulting, and meals, while 623 reviewers (32%) received research-related payments.
+Of the $1.06 billion in total payments, $1 billion went towards research, including payments to individual physicians and institutions where reviewers served as principal investigators in clinical studies.